magento/commerce-data-export/app/code/Magento/ConfigurationDataExporter/README.md

 Module performs full configuration export to keep in sync configuration that set in `connfig.xml` and deployment configuration files.

-There is 2 ways to perform full export:
+There are two ways to perform full export:
 1. In recurring data upgrade script (to automatically sync configuration on every deployment)
 2. By running `bin/magento commerce-data-export:config:export` with optional argument `--store`